 The sweetness comes from the fresh fruit and shredded coconut.
 The bananas, pineapple and papaya all add a touch of sweet taste without the sugar.
 If you want it sweeter, try adding honey to the yogurt or drizzle it over the top of the completed parfaits.

-It’s a simple dessert, great for any weeknight dinner or snack.
+Yogurt parfait with Indian spices is a delicious and simple dessert, great for any weeknight dinner or snack.
 I hope you enjoy it.

 - 2 cups papaya, cut into chunks